octue/octue-sdk-python/docs/contributing.md

 - Documentation is automatically built by `pre-commit` but needs to be updated with any changes to public interface of the package

-## The release process
+## Releases
-We use continuous deployment and semantic versioning for our releases.
+We use continuous deployment and semantic versioning for our releases:
 - Continuous deployment - each pull request into `main` constitutes a new version
-- [Semantic versioning](https://semver.org/) supported by [Conventional Commits](https://github.com/octue/conventional-commits) to automate version numbering
+- [Semantic versioning](https://semver.org/) supported by [Conventional Commits](https://github.com/octue/conventional-commits) - to automate meaningful version numbering
-- Using Conventional Commit messages is essential for this to be automatic.
-We've developed a `pre-commit` check that guides and enforces this
+- Conventional Commit messages - these are essential for the above to be automated.
+We've developed a `pre-commit` check that guides and enforces this.

+## Pull requests

+### Internal developers
 1. Check out a new branch
 2. Create a pull request into the `main` branch
 3. Undertake your changes, committing and pushing to your branch
-4. Ensure that documentation is updated to match changes, and increment the changelog. **Pull requests which do not update documentation will be refused.**
+4. Ensure that documentation is updated to match your changes. **Pull requests which do not update documentation will be refused.**
 5. Ensure that test coverage is sufficient. **Pull requests that decrease test coverage without good reason will be refused.**
-6. Ensure code meets style guidelines (`pre-commit` checks will fail otherwise)
+6. Ensure your code meets the style guidelines (`pre-commit` checks will fail otherwise)
-7. Address review comments on the PR
+7. Address any review comments on the PR
 8. Ensure the version in `pyproject.toml` is correct and satisfies the GitHub workflow check
 9. Merge into `main`.
 A release will automatically be created on GitHub and published to PyPi and Docker Hub.

-## Opening a pull request as an external developer
+### External developers
 - Please [raise an issue](https://github.com/octue/octue-sdk-python/issues) (or add your $0.02 to an existing issue) so the maintainers know what's happening and can advise/steer you.

-- Create a fork of `octue-sdk-python`, undertake your changes on a new branch, (see `.pre-commit-config.yaml` for branch naming conventions).
+- Create a fork of `octue-sdk-python`, undertaking your changes on a new branch, (see `.pre-commit-config.yaml` for branch naming conventions).
 To run tests and make commits, you'll need to do something like:
   ```
   git clone <your_forked_repo_address>                          # Fetches the repo to your local machine